Generic Name: cimetidine (sye-MET-i-deen)

 - Use cimetidine solution with caution in the ELDERLY; they may be more sensitive to its effects.

-- Cimetidine solution should be used with extreme caution in CHILDREN younger than 16 years old; safety and effectiveness have not been confirmed.
+- Use cimetidine solution with extreme caution in CHILDREN younger than 16 years old; safety and effectiveness in this age group have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using cimetidine solution while you are pregnant.
 Cimetidine solution is found in breast milk.
 Do not breast-feed while taking cimetidine solution.